deanhiller/webpieces/webserver/README.md

 # webpieces

+see exceptions.log as well as POST /quitquitquit and immediately close socket ends in internal error though it was in process of sending notfound

+modify BackendPlugin to optionally expose a special internal port (https only) in production and any backend plugins wire into backend OR frontend depending on their settings....what about wiring into both(hibernate??).

 UrlEncodedParser String value=null can we change to String value=""  it broke many tests :( fix "" vs. null.
 AND definitely need competing test cases..this shit is tough as balls "" needed for what again?